out-of-cheese-error/gooseberry/CONTRIBUTING.md

 and write them out as markdown files (in an [mdBook](https://rust-lang.github.io/mdBook/index.html) format) to form a personal knowledge base (PKB).
 Tags are used to interlink different annotations to have a more explorable and organized PKB.

-NOTE: The [hypothesis](https://github.com/out-of-cheese-error/rust-hypothesis) crate is sort of being developed in parallel with this so it uses the Git master branch instead of the crates.io crate.

 Here's the current code structure:
 ```
 .